line/kotlin-jdsl/docs/ko/jpql-with-kotlin-jdsl/sorts.md

 # Sorts

-Sort represents an orderby item in JPQL.&#x20;
+Sort represents an orderby item in JPQL.

 Sort can be represented by the asc and desc extension functions in [expression](expressions.md).